-- The existing waterproofing membrane surface should be clean, dry, without large projections, steps or gaps, and should be graded to allow correct falls to all rainwater outlets. - Where the existing waterproofing membrane is not fit for purpose as a vapour control layer, a separate vapour control layer should be loose-laid over it. - Where one run of the specified vapour control layer laps another, there should be minimum 150mm side and end overlaps, which should be adequately sealed. - Turn up the vapour control layer at the edge of the roof to a height appropriate to the specified new waterproofing membrane. - Boards of Paratherm F PIR Insulation should be secured to the deck using mechanical fixings e.g. telescopic tube fasteners (see 'Mechanical Fixings'). - Insulation boards should always be laid break-bonded, either with their long edges at right angles to the edge of, or diagonally across the roof, and with joints lightly butted.
-There should be no gaps at abutments. - Roof-light or ventilator kerbs etc. should always insulated with the same thickness of Paratherm F PIR Insulation as the general roof area. - A 25mm thick Paratherm F PIR Insulation upstand should be used around the perimeter of the roof on the internal façade of parapets. - A minimum distance of 300mm should be maintained between the top of the insulation upstand and the bottom of the horizontal roof insulation. - For roofs without parapets, a timber edging batten of the same height of the insulation is to be used to fix the fascia board to the gutter system.
-Please contact Moy for more details. - The waterproofing membrane is installed in accordance with Moy's instructions, over the whole insulated area including any insulation upstands, as soon as possible after laying the insulation boards.
+- The existing waterproofing membrane surface should be clean, dry, without large projections, steps or gaps, and should be graded to allow correct falls to all rainwater outlets. - Where the existing waterproofing membrane is not fit for purpose as a vapour control layer, and the new insulation boards are to be bonded down, a separate vapour control layer should be bonded to it with hot bitumen, or suitable alternative proprietary adhesive system.
+If the insulation boards are to be mechanically fixed, the vapour control layer should be loose-laid. - Where one run of the specified vapour control layer laps another, there should be minimum 150mm side and end overlaps, which should be adequately sealed. - Turn up the vapour control layer at the edge of the roof to a height appropriate to the specified new waterproofing membrane. - Boards of Paratherm G PIR Insulation should be bonded down by laying into hot bitumen (max. temperature 240°C) mopped or poured over the vapour control layer, or with the use of a suitable alternative proprietary adhesive system. - Alternatively, the insulation boards should be secured to the deck using mechanical fixings e.g. telescopic tube fasteners (see 'Mechanical Fixings'). - Insulation boards should always be laid break-bonded, either with their long edges at right angles to the edge of, or diagonally across the roof, and with joints lightly butted.
+There should be no gaps at abutments. - Roof-light or ventilator kerbs etc. should always be insulated with the same thickness of Paratherm G PIR Insulation as the general roof area. - A 25mm thick Paratherm G PIR Insulation upstand should be used around the perimeter of the roof on the internal façade of parapets. - A minimum distance of 300mm should be maintained between the top of the insulation upstand and the bottom of the horizontal roof insulation. - For roofs without parapets, a timber edging batten of the same height of the insulation is to be used to fix the fascia board to the gutter system.
+Please contact the Moy for more details. - The waterproofing membrane is installed in accordance with Moy's instructions, over the whole insulated area including any insulation upstands, as soon as possible after laying the insulation boards.